actuallyniaxx/GR33N/README.md

 sh deps/build-libpeer.sh     # WebRTC (applies deps/libpeer-ps3.patch)
 sh deps/build-opus.sh        # Opus, fixed-point`

-Each script checks what it built and fails loudly if something doesn't add up, rather than leaving you a half-finished .a that explodes at link time.
+Each script checks what it built and reports if something doesn't go as expected.

 3. Build